avantrec/soco-cli/README.md

 ## Acknowledgments

-Developed with **[PyCharm](https://www.jetbrains.com/pycharm/)**, with many thanks to JetBrains for the free license for open source development.
+Developed with **[PyCharm](https://www.jetbrains.com/pycharm/)**, with many thanks to JetBrains for the free Professional licence for open source development.

 All trademarks acknowledged.
 Avantrec Ltd has no connection with Sonos Inc.